stassev/QSL_Squasher/example.rst

 * :file:`grid3d.dat` is the result of the first post-processing step done by :download:`snapshot.cpp`.

-* :file:`SquashingFactor_CartCoo.vtr` is a VTK file, containing the rectilinear grid of Q values in cartesian coordinates.
+* :file:`Global_Quantities.vtr` is a VTK file, containing the rectilinear grid of global quantities in cartesian coordinates.

-* :file:`MagneticField_CartCoo.vtr` is a VTK file, containing the rectilinear grid of magnetic field component values in cartesian coordinates.
+* :file:`Local_Quantities.vtr` is a VTK file, containing the rectilinear grid of local quantities in cartesian coordinates.
 This file is generated from the input files used by ``qslSquasher``.